open-guides/og-aws/README.md

 -	If you’re looking for the managed convenience of RDS for MongoDB, this isn’t offered by AWS directly, but you may wish to consider a provider such as [**mLab**](https://mlab.com/).
 -	MySQL RDS allows access to [binary logs](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.Concepts.MySQL.html#USER_LogAccess.MySQL.BinaryFormat).
 -	🔸**MySQL vs MariaDB vs Aurora:** If you prefer a MySQL-style database but are starting something new, you probably should consider Aurora and MariaDB as well. **Aurora** has increased availability and is the next-generation solution.
 That said, Aurora [may not be](http://blog.takipi.com/benchmarking-aurora-vs-mysql-is-amazons-new-db-really-5x-faster/) as fast relative to MySQL as is sometimes reported, and is more complex to administer. **MariaDB**, the modern [community fork](https://en.wikipedia.org/wiki/MariaDB) of MySQL, [likely now has the edge over MySQL](http://cloudacademy.com/blog/mariadb-vs-mysql-aws-rds/) for many purposes and is supported by RDS.
+-	🔸**Aurora:** Aurora is based on MySQL 5.6.
+If you are planning to migrate to Aurora from an existing MySQL database, avoiding any MySQL features from 5.7 or later will ease the transition.
+The easiest migration path to Aurora is restoring a database snapshot from MySQL 5.6.
+The next easiest method is restoring a dump from a MySQL-compatible database such as MariaDB.
+If neither of those methods are options, Amazon offers a [fee-based data migration service](http://docs.aws.amazon.com/dms/latest/userguide/Welcome.html).

 ### RDS Gotchas and Limitations